rclone/rclone/docs/content/koofr.md

 - Type:        string
 - Required:    true

-#### --koofr-password

-Your password for rclone (generate one at https://storage.rcs-rds.ro/app/admin/preferences/password).

-**NB** Input to this must be obscured - see [rclone obscure](/commands/rclone_obscure/).

-Properties:

-- Config:      password
-- Env Var:     RCLONE_KOOFR_PASSWORD
-- Provider:    digistorage
-- Type:        string
-- Required:    true

-#### --koofr-password

-Your password for rclone (generate one at your service's settings page).

-**NB** Input to this must be obscured - see [rclone obscure](/commands/rclone_obscure/).

-Properties:

-- Config:      password
-- Env Var:     RCLONE_KOOFR_PASSWORD
-- Provider:    other
-- Type:        string
-- Required:    true

 ### Advanced options

 Here are the Advanced options specific to koofr (Koofr, Digi Storage and other Koofr-compatible storage providers).